László Szekeres

-László Szekeres (July 4, 1921 in Győr, Hungary – January 9, 2012 in Szeged, Hungary).
-Professor Emeritus, Institute of Pharmacology and Therapeutics, Medical Faculty of the University of Szeged, Hungary.
-He has held a number of notable positions and received a number of awards.
+László Szekeres (July 4, 1921 – January 9, 2012) was a Hungarian professor at the Institute of Pharmacology and Therapeutics, Medical Faculty of the University of Szeged, Hungary.
 His research contributed to the development of cardiac drugs.

 Education

 He graduated from high school in Győr and in 1949 he graduated at the Medical School of the University of Pécs.
 He worked as intern in the Institute of Pharmacology at the same university.
 His original plan was to become a clinical physician, but after graduation he decided to stay in the Institute of Pharmacology.
 In 1959 and 1960 he did a few months postgraduate work in Moscow and Leningrad (now St. Petersburg) in the Pharmacological Institutes of the USSR Academy of Medical Sciences.
 In 1960-61 he completed a Riker fellowship at the Department of Pharmacology of the University of Oxford.
 In 1963 he spent two months in the "Istituto Superiore di Sanitá" in Rome to study methods concerning cerebral circulation with the Nobel-prize laureate Professor Bovet.
 In 1982 he studied at the National Institute of Health and at the Food and Drug Administration in Washington, DC.